zhezhouzz/underapproximation_type/README.md

 ### Coq proofs in the Docker Image

 The Coq proofs of our core language **λ<sup>TG</sup>** are located in the `coq_proof/` directory.
-These proofs may be executed by running `make`, which may take about `10` min.
+These proofs may be executed by running `make`, which may take about `10` mins.

     $ cd coq_proof && make && cd ..

 ## Step-by-Step Instructions

 In this section, we provide the instructions to evaluate our artifact.
 The [first half of this [section](#running-benchmarks-of-poirot) describes the installation and use of **Poirot**, an OCaml implementation of a refinement type checker that verifies the coverage property of the test input generators written in OCaml.
-The [rest of this section](#running-coq-proofs) describes the Coq formalization of the core language **λ<sup>TG</sup>** in the paper and the corresponding soundness theorem.
+The [rest of this section](#proof-readme) describes the Coq formalization of the core language **λ<sup>TG</sup>** in the paper and the corresponding soundness theorem.

 ### Artifact Structure